-- 9.93 Describe the historic and existing environment for groundwater resources that may be affected by the project and the possible significance of the project to groundwater depletion or recharge, or potential saltwater intrusion of existing aquifers.
+- 9.106 Describe the existing groundwater environment, focusing on aspects which may be affected by the proposed mining operations.
+Describe key potential impacts to the groundwater resource including potential for saltwater intrusion.
 The assessment of groundwater resources must be undertaken by an appropriately qualified and experienced hydrogeologist.
-The assessment is to include an on-ground survey of existing groundwater supply facilities (i.e. bores, wells or excavations) within the project area and adjacent to the project area.
 The assessment must: - (a) include an on-ground survey of existing groundwater infrastructure, mapping the locations of the existing infrastructure (e.g. bores, wells, excavations) - (b) identify beneficial users of local groundwater facilities (e.g. rural, domestic or industrial users) and document the estimated volume of groundwater extracted at each location, noting the current type of use for each facility - (c) describe and map the geology of the area identifying the structure, stratigraphy, and lithology of the site, including any significant geological features (faults, folds, intrusive) - (d) identify and describe the nature and extent of all aquifers and aquitards as well as existing boundaries and barriers.
-Include the aquifer type, depth to and thickness of the aquifer, depth to water level, particularly in relation to sea level and relative to proposed excavation depths - (e) describe the hydraulic parameters of each aquifer - (f) provide monitoring bore stratigraphy and construction logs
+Include the aquifer type, depth to and saturated thickness of the aquifer, depth to water level, particularly in relation to sea level and relative to proposed excavation depths - (e) provide monitoring bore stratigraphy and construction logs